Holy water in Christianity: Lesser Blessing of Waters

 Then the priest says a prayer very similar to the one used at Theophany, but when he immerses the hand cross into the water three times, instead of singing the troparion of Theophany, he sings the troparion of the Cross:

 Save, O Lord, Thy people and bless Thine inheritance, granting unto the faithful victory over enemies.
 And by the power of Thy Cross, do Thou preserve Thy commonwealth.The Lesser Blessing of Waters may be performed according to need.
 It is specifically called for on August 1 (the feast of the Procession of the Cross); on Bright Friday (Friday in Easter Week) which is the feast of the Theotokos of the "Life-giving Spring"; and on the Feast of Mid-Pentecost, when all of the fields are blessed.
 There is also a tradition of blessing Holy Water on the first day of each month.

 Though there is no special blessing said over it, the water used for the Washing of Feet on Maundy Thursday could be considered a form of holy water, in that the Bishop or Hegumen will bless the faithful with it at the end of the ceremony.
 Among the Coptics, this water is blessed with the cross before the Washing of Feet.
 The Coptics also sprinkle the faithful with holy water on Palm Sunday, and at the end of every Divine Liturgy.

+In the Ethiopian Orthodox Tewahedo Church

+Holy water is important to the Ethiopian Orthodox Tewahedo Church and regarded as healing from demonic possession and for treating sick people, particularly in cases of mental illness.
+It can be consumed or poured over someone supposed to be afflicted by harmful things.
+A majority of studies show that many Ethiopians prefer holy water for biomedical purposes, especially for treatment of HIV/AIDS.
+Pilgrims visit different monasteries such as Tsadkane Mariam and Entoto Kidane Mehret to acquire holy water.

+Besides, holy water also used for Ethiopian Orthodox holidays such as Timkat (Epiphany) where Christians gather at notable squares and churches and priests bless holy water and spatter them.
+In Gondar, the Fasilides Bath is used to bathe and represents the Jordan River.